jolly-io/Data_Engineering_Articles/README.md

   * Choosing a storage solution is key to success across the rest of the data lifecycle.
 Storage is also one of the more complicated stages of the lifecycle for a number of reasons.
 First is that cloud storage solutions often requires use of more than a single source of truth.
 Storage solutions are rarely exclusively purposed for storage.
 They can be used for transformation capabilities as well.
 Amazon S3 select is good example of this.
 While storage is a phase of the data engineering lifecycle, it frequently touches on other stages, such as ingestion, transformation, and serving.
 In many ways, the way data is stored impacts how it is used in all of the stages of the data engineering lifecyle.
 For instance, cloud warehouses can store data, process data in pipelines, and serve it to analysts.
 Streaming frameworks such as Apache Kafka, and Pulsar can ingest, store and query systems for messages, with object storage being a standard layer for data transmission.
--  Ingestion
+-  Ingestion:
    * After generation and storage, the nect stage in the data is data ingestion from source systems.
 -  Transformation
 -  Serving